amrutabondre55/interview-prep/React.md

 “In our hospital IT dashboard, we wrapped critical widgets like charts and tables with Error Boundaries so that if one widget failed, the rest of the dashboard continued to work.”
 ---

+How to Handle Errors in Hooks (React)

+Important rule (say this first):
+Hooks cannot use Error Boundaries directly.
+Errors must be handled manually inside hooks or wrapped by an Error Boundary at component level.

 ## 2️⃣5️⃣ How do you test React components?

 **Answer:**